liliaguillet/echoedge/README.rst

 Continue by cloning this repo, installing necessary packages and creating a cronjob.
 Please note that the latest version of Echopype is only compatible with Python>=3.9.
-Install Segment Anything Model according to : https://github.com/facebookresearch/segment-anything#model-checkpoints
+Install Segment Anything Model according to : https://github.com/facebookresearch/segment-anything#model-checkpoints You should also check in the requirements the procedure to install Segment Anythinh Model dependancies.

 To get the source, clone the last version of Echoedge repository: